Six Quick Tips To Spotting Signs Of Termites Around Your El Centro Property

 This is the warning sign that usually prompts property owners to give us a call.
 When winged termites appear inside a home or business, they are hard to ignore.
 But swarmers that emerge outside are often missed.
 Swarms don't last for more than 30 minutes.
 Here are a few things you should know about swarmers:

-If you ever find signs of termite activity, contact Got Bugs? – Imperial County Pest Control for immediate termite control in El Centro.
+If you ever find signs of termite activity, contact Imperial County Pest Control for immediate termite control in El Centro.
 Don't risk your equity to DIY termite control.
-Trust the termite professionals at Got Bugs? – Imperial County Pest Control to make sure your property is termite free.
+Trust the El Centro home pest control and commercial pest control professionals at Imperial County Pest Control to make sure your property is termite free.
 Reach out to us today to request a free inspection.